 - 1. Log in as Master in WebGUI of the board. - 2.
-Select in Device tab the menu item Image Update. - 3.
-Select the file with the file .img via the selection window (Example: upgrade_8030gen_rel_vXXXX.img). - 4.
+Select in Device tab the menu item Image Update. - Select the file with the file .img via the selection window (Example: upgrade_8030gen_rel_vXXXX.img). - 4.
 The selected file is shown in the selection window. - 5.
 The update process is started with the button Upload now. - 6.
-In WebGUI the successful file transfer and writing to the Module is indicated. - 7.
-In WebGUI the successful update is indicated after 2-3 minutes with the request to release a reboot of the board. - 8.
-After activation and successful reboot of the board the image update process is finished.
+In WebGUI the successful file transfer and writing to the board is indicated. - In WebGUI the successful update is indicated after 2-3 minutes with the request to release a reboot of the board. - After activation and successful reboot of the board the image update process is finished.